Table of Contents

 Using Address Books in Compose

-You can easily browse through or search your Address Books for existing contacts, or groups of contacts, you wish to send an SMS to through the Address Book pop-up.
+You can easily browse through or search your Address Books for existing contacts, or groups of contacts, you wish to send a message to through the Address Book pop-up.

 With Rich Contacts you can click on newly added recipients and quickly add their details to your address book, or you can alter existing contacts all from the convenience of the Compose screen.